LegolasVzla/django-rest-framework-orientdb-postgresql/README.md

 	connect remote:localhost/databases/<your_database_name> root orientdb

-Finally you can delete your orientdb objects.
+You can do changes in your orientdb data and finally, you can delete your orientdb objects:

 	delete edge ofriends;
 	delete edge oworksat;